Skip to content

 If you dislike exploded query paramters (i.e. key=value-1&key=value-2), consider appending (n) to the each key; e.g. where(1)=...&where(2)=....
 This is differs from the form-field paramter convention of [], but there’s really no need to follow that, and () doesn’t need percent-encoding.

-1. Extract the query arguments (values of the where parameters).
+1. Extract the query arguments (key–value pairs).
+These must, of course, be order-independent.

-2. Sort the arguments lexigraphically (per the order in Unicode).
+2. Sort the arguments lexicographically (per the order in Unicode).

 1. Extract type:eq:fruit|grams:lt:5.0 and name:regex:.+?apple.